Introduction

 Balls

-basis for the metric topology, a perspective we develop in full generality in the chapter
+form a basis for the metric topology, a perspective we develop in full generality on the page on topological

 More importantly for algorithms, balls give us a coordinate-free way to talk about